 Read more about Rh Immune Globulin

 A history of hydropic birth increases the risk of fetal hydrops in the next pregnancy to 90%.

 - rhesus D (Rh disease) – most common form

 - Combination of C and E

 - anti-K 1 – second most common form

 - anti-K 2, anti-K 3 and anti-K 4 antibodies – rare

 Kell sensitization results in hemolysis and suppression of erythropoiesis as the Kell antigen is expressed on the surface of erythroid progenitors.
-This causes to severe fetal disease at a lower maternal antibody titre than in Rhesus disease.
+This causes severe fetal disease at a lower maternal antibody titer than in Rhesus disease.

 - Range from mild to severe, but generally a mild disease.